issa-project/issa-pipeline/pipeline/README.md

 ## Configuration

-ISSA pipeline can be configured for running multiple instances of document corpora, e.g. *agritrop* or 'hal'.
+ISSA pipeline can be configured for running multiple instances of document corpora, e.g. *agritrop* or *hal*.
 Each instance is configured in a separate directory in the [config](../config) sub-directory.
 The configuration files are:

 - [env.sh](../config/agritrop/env.sh) - defines the environment variables for the pipeline execution such as data location, Docker containers configuration, etc.
 - [config.py](../config/agritrop/config.py) - defines the processing options for Python scripts such as which steps to run, which models to use, etc.